sshazeljiang/sshazeljiang.github.io/docs/components/sidebar/dynamics_panel.md

 #### Reset
 Click to reset your selections under the Path Selection panel.
 #### Draw
-Click to highlight the selected clusters in the 2D visualization of clusters in the graph tab.
+Click to highlight the selected clusters in the lineage plot in graph tab.
 <p align="center">
   <img src="../../../images/draw.png" width="90%" />
 </p>

 #### 3D
-Click to show the 3D visualization of how the maps of each IPF stage are connected.
+Click to show the 3D lineage plot.
 The selected track will be highlighted.
 Click again to return the 2D visualization.
 <p align="center">
   <img src="../../../images/3D.png" width="90%" />
 </p>

 #### Hover Track
 The default mode is enabled.
-When you hover upon a cluster in the 2D visualization of clusters, a track will be highlighted.
+When you hover over a cluster in the 2D lineage plot, a track will be highlighted.
 Click again to disable to hovering feature.
 <p align="center">
   <img src="../../../images/hover_track.png" width="90%" />
 </p>